 Definitely don’t have high expectations.
 You will be disappointed.
 Most search engines don’t favor new domains as they are seen to be “untrustworthy”.
 Unfair right?
 It can take six to twelve months before your new website will actually start getting rankings.

 You might however get rankings for lower quality keywords, but for anything people realistically search for, you will struggle to get high in the rankings.
 Don’t let this dishearten or dissuade you.
 Nothing is instant as it takes time to achieve decent rankings.
+You can also consult an SEO company to get advice on how to rank your website better or do it for you to save time.

 Designing your website